Revelation Chapter 18

 Revelation 18:1 “And after these things I saw another angel come down from heaven, having great power; and the earth was lightened with his glory.”

 Then John saw another angel coming down from heaven.
-Whether "another angel" is one of the seven angels who had the seven bowls we are not told.
-But it seems doubtful, for this angel is distinctive, with such "great authority" that he lights the earth with his glory.
+Whether “another angel” is one of the seven angels who had the seven vials, we are not told.
+But it seems doubtful, for this angel is distinctive, with such “great authority” that he lights the earth with his glory.

 “Earth was lightened with his glory”: The fifth vial (16:10), will have plunged the world into darkness.
 Against that backdrop, the sudden, blazing appearance of another angel (not the same as in 17:1, 7, 15), will certainly rivet the world’s attention on him and his message of judgment on Babylon (compare 14:8).

 In the last lesson we saw that the beast, and his system, and the great whore were revealed.
 Here in chapter 18, we will see the judgment that comes from God poured out on them.
 This “angel” (in verse 1), was sent from heaven.
 This “power” spoken of here is power that God has endowed on this angel for the execution of this punishment.
 This “angel” has been in close association with the Light.
 We see here that this powerful Light of Jesus, even though second hand through the angel, still lightens the earth.